-This year, the SHAF Arts Trail runs from October 14th to October 29th.
-Two whole weeks, including half-term week.
+This year, the SHAF Arts Trail runs for two whole weeks, including half-term week, until October 29th

 At each venue, visitors will find artists happy to discuss their art-form, explain the processes involved and provide the opportunity to view, appreciate and buy unique pieces of work.

 Why did I paint this one of Burgh Island?

 The iconic Art Deco Hotel which dominates Burgh Island was owned and managed for many years by Tony Porter and his wife Beatrice.
 Tony called it the Great White Palace and it has featured in many films and television dramas based on Agatha Christie novels.

 I’ve lost count of how many times I’ve painted it, but this one, in the sky, I included a vapour trail to remind me of a flight from Gatwick to Malta a while back.
 For some reason, the pilot chose to go west before turning south.
 Seeing this spectacular coastline from the air was a magical experience.

 Are there more views of Burgh Island for sale?
 Yes!

 The massive cliffs of the mainland give a dramatic backdrop, while the rocks in the foreground underline its isolation.
 And, the late afternoon sun turns the Great White Palace into a glorious white beacon.